 Vaduz weather in March 2022

-Get the latest coronavirus (COVID-19) updates for Liechtenstein with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for Liechtenstein with current travel advice and statistics on new cases per 100,000 and vaccine.

 - 44°C max day temperature